npm/rfcs/accepted/0000-workspaces.md

 ## Detailed Explanation

-After sourcing feedback from the community, there are 2 major implementations/changes required in the cli in order to provide the feature set that would enable a better management of nested packages.
+After sourcing feedback from the community, there are 3 major implementations/changes required in the **npm cli** in order to provide the feature set that would enable a better management of nested packages.
+- Make the **npm cli** **workspace**-aware.
-- Install: In a workspaces setup users expect to be able to install all nested packages and perform the associated lifecycle scripts from the root-level, it should also be aware of sibling packages that depend on one another and link them appropriately
+- Install: In a **npm workspaces** setup users expect to be able to install all nested packages and perform the associated lifecycle scripts from the **Top-level workspace**, it should also be aware of **workspaces** that have a **dependency** on one another and **symlink** them appropriately.
-- Run some npm subcommands in the context of each nested workspace
+- Run some npm subcommands in the context of each **workspace**.

+The set of features identified in this document are the ones that are essential to an initial [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) of the **npm workspaces** support.
+The community should expect further development of this feature based on the feedback we collected and documented at the end of this RFC.

 ## Rationale and Alternatives

-First and foremost there’s the alternative of leaving the problem set for userland to solve, there’s already the very popular project Lerna that provides some of these features.
+First and foremost there’s the alternative of leaving the problem set for userland to solve, there’s already the very popular project [Lerna](https://github.com/lerna/lerna) that provides some of these features.

 Also available is the alternative of supporting only the install (or bootstrap as Lerna names it) aspect of this proposal, following a less feature-rich approach but one that would still enable the basic goal of improving the user experience of managing multiple child packages but from all the feedback collected during the research phase of this RFC, this alternative is much less desirable to the community of maintainers involved.

 ## Implementation

-### 1. Make npm workspace-aware
+### 1. Workspaces configuration: Making the npm cli workspace-aware

-We're following the lead of Yarn in supporting the `workspaces` `package.json` field which defines a list of paths, each of these paths may be a workspace itself but it also support globs.
+We're following the lead of Yarn in supporting the `workspaces` `package.json` property which defines a list of paths, each of these paths may point to the location of a **workspace** in the file system but it also support **globs**.

 `package.json` example: